moemachef/Front-end-Developer-Interview-Questions-And-Answers/README.md

 * What is the diffrence between Controlled Component & Uncontrolled Component ?
 * What are the advantages of server side rendering ?
 * What is Styled-Components ?
+* What does lifting state means in React?

 #### Computer Science Questions: